Justin Knight - Consortium Manager

 He splits his time between the Shibboleth Consortium, InCommon Federation, Internet2 Middleware activities, and a day job running the SSO infrastructure for the Ohio State University.

 His cat is not impressed by any of this.

-Daniel joined Virginia Tech in the year 2000 as an application analyst in the Web Application Research and Development department.
-There he helped design the campus enterprise directory and first single-sign-on system.
+Daniel joined Virginia Tech in 2000 as an application analyst in the Web Application Research and Development department where he helped design the campus enterprise directory and first single-sign-on system.
 His work led him to be Middleware project manager, overseeing the enterprise directory and centralized campus authentication and authorization services.
-Daniel contributed to the development of the version 2 Shibboleth IDP and supports several open source Java libraries related to password management and LDAP integration.
-He lives in the mountains of southwest Virginia with his family.
+He contributed to the development of version 2 of the Shibboleth IDP and supports several open source Java libraries related to password management and LDAP integration.
+He currently lives in the mountains of southwest Virginia with his family.

 Ian Young has worked in the area of systems software (operating systems, compilers and computer networking) for more than three decades.
-Since 2004, he has worked with the SDSS group at EDINA, a JISC National Data Centre based at the University of Edinburgh, on the problem of federated identity and federated access management.
-In that role, he was involved in the establishment of the development SDSS Federation and its production successor, the UK Access Management Federation for Education and Research.
+Since 2004, he has worked with the SDSS group at EDINA based at the University of Edinburgh, on the problem of federated identity and federated access management.
+In that role, he was involved in the establishment of the developmental SDSS Federation and its production successor, the UK Access Management Federation for Education and Research.
 He believes that the most successful middleware is both ubiquitous and invisible, and looks forward to federated identity attaining this ideal.

 His non-profit work includes serving on the board of the Swan Conservation Trust, which conserves the hardwood forests and watersheds of the remaining nearby Highlands.
 His family is learning how to live sustainably and peacefully in a community in rural Middle Tennessee.
-Tom is the founder and is a member of Dragonacea, LLC.
+Tom is the founder of Dragonacea, LLC.